BeejLuig/bjcant.dev/content/blog/tachyons-css-modules/index.md

 ## Conclusion

 Thanks for reading!
 To see the finished product, clone the [starter repo](https://github.com/BeejLuig/css-modules-tachyons-demo/tree/complete) and checkout the `complete` branch.

-Things we learned:

-- How to setup a webpack config for CSS Modules
-- How to integrate the Tachyons library into your project
-- How to compose styles
-- How to use PostCSS to avoid `@import` pitfalls
-- How to alias filepaths in `composes` rules

 I hope this post has convinced you to try combining CSS Modules and Tachyons (or any utility-based CSS library, really) for your next project!
 If you have any questions/comments, drop me a line!